 Advanced Planning Counselor

 Willie Cortez Jr. was born and raised in Merced County.
 He is an Army veteran and has enjoyed being a servant in the community.
 He has many talents and has been blessed to use those skills in work history as a firefighter, working with the corrections department, as a construction superintendent and now serving as a Family Service Counselor.
 He is married with 5 children.
 He enjoys mentoring and coaching his children and their teammates in their sporting activities and loves serving the Lord and spreading God’s word

-Cyndi has been with Jay Chapel for 12 years.
+Cyndi has been a part of the Jay Chapel family for 15 years.
 Her degree and background is in Accounting.
-Some of her responsibilities include filing State permits and documents required for services, maintaining good communication with physicians, hospitals and clergy to help our office run smoothly, as well as designing personal memorial folders and video tributes for families.
+Her responsibilities include filing state permits and documents required for services, maintaining good communication with physicians, hospitals and clergy to help our office run smoothly, as well as designing personal memorial folders and video tributes for families.
 She also assists in the book keeping areas at Jay Chapel.
 Cyndi is a member of the Madera Historical Society, member of the Madera Arts Council, member of the Madera Quilt Guild, member of P.E.O – chapter V.O. of Madera (Philanthropic Educational Organization, which is a Christian group supporting education for women).
 She also enjoys pottery and watercolor painting.

 Funeral Director (FDR-1295) & Embalmer (EMB-6324), Retired